 Unlike most ski fields in New Zealand, there are a few basic options for staying right at the resort base, as well as at the start of the road up to the resort.
 If staying up at the mountain you will need to bring your own supplies, and entertainment as there isn't much to do after the resort shuts.

-Scout no longer sells New Zealand lodging as part of a ski package.
+Scout does not sell New Zealand ski packages.
 This is an information only page.

 Cardrona is a 35-minute drive from Wanaka and about 60 minutes from Queenstown, depending on the traffic over the Crown Range.
 The 10km access road to the resort is dirt, but easier than other ski resorts in the area.
 It can become slippery when corrugated.
 Chains may be needed.
 There is also a shuttle service every half hour in mornings and every hour in the afternoon to and from the carpark at the bottom - a great option that let's someone else do the rough part of the drive.